HeadBodyScript/gravestone-dungeons.github.io/data/readme.md

 Fix companions
- ┗ companions can be summoned by anyone, 1 at the time ┗ ?some companions are class exclusive but can be traded
+ ┗ companions can be summoned by anyone, 1 at the time ┗ ?some companions are class exclusive but can be traded FIX STATS WITH BOW/CROSSBOW

 # IDEAS
-● Make an enchantment that stores up node buffs
+● Make an enchantment that stores up node buffs ability -> 1 time use spawn point ability -> create a check point you can tp to when ability is re-casted

 Buy/unlock ultimate abilities per class